-The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Modern Foreign Languages (MFL) is a one-year, full-time course for graduates who wish to train as secondary school language teachers.
-It is run by the University’s School of Education and Sociology and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
+The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Modern Foreign Languages (MFL) is a one-year, full-time course for graduates who wish to train as secondary school language teachers or a two year part time course.
+It is run by the University’s School of Education and Sociology and offers the opportunity of undertaking a Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).

 The course is designed to enable you to become a capable and confident teacher at secondary level.
-Abilities to teach the National Curriculum and encourage learning will be developed alongside the skills and understanding required of effective teachers by the Teachers’ Standards.
+Abilities to teach the National Curriculum and General Certificate of Secondary Education in languages and encourage learning will be developed alongside the skills and understanding required of effective teachers according to the Initial Teacher Training Core Content Framework and by the Teachers’ Standards.

 Mode of study

-The MFL course integrates theory with practice and two-thirds of your time will be spent in a school, where you will be working closely with mentors and other school staff.
+The MFL course integrates theory with practice and two-thirds of your time will be spent in a school, where you will be working closely with expert colleagues such as mentors and other school staff.

 Throughout the year you will be engaged in considering a range of subjects including: